jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 ### 69 Procedure
 (1) Except as otherwise provided by this Act, the procedure at a hearing shall be as determined by the arbitrator.
 (2) An arbitrator shall act according to equity, good conscience, and the substantial merits of the case without regard for technicalities or legal forms.
-(3) An arbitrator may conduct a hearing even though one or more of the parties to the hearing fails to attend the hearing.
+(3) An arbitrator may conduct a hearing even though 1 or more of the parties to the hearing fails to attend the hearing.

 ### 70 Determination of access arrangement, etc
 (1) As soon as practicable after conducting a hearing, the arbitrator shall determine an access arrangement in respect of the land concerned giving the person desiring access access to the land on reasonable conditions, and serve a copy of the arrangement on each of the parties to the hearing.